TABLE OF CONTENTS

 When investing in automation, knowing the right questions to ask vendors is important.
 Our Questions to ask Vendors guide provides insight into what questions to ask automation vendors and why they matter.
 Download your copy today.

-3. What automation technologies should you use?
+3. What automation technologies should you evaluate?
+Thinking about how to balance your tech stack

-Automatic storage and retrieval systems (AS/RS) and goods-to-person (GTP) fulfillment systems automate similar process clusters, allowing you to move, store, and retrieve inventory and equipment more quickly, accurately, and efficiently.
-Various systems are optimized for different contexts, including item dimensions and weight, warehouse size and layout, and other logistical requirements such as vertical and horizontal movement.
+• Various systems are optimized for different contexts, including item dimensions and weight, warehouse size and layout, and other logistical requirements such as vertical and horizontal movement.

-For basic functioning, all automation requires on-site networking, alongside other IT infrastructure for data storage and processing, which can either be housed on-site, or offsite via cloud.
-However, the benefits of automation can also be extended through many other technologies.
+Beyond operations themselves, to support basic functioning, all automation requires on-site networking, alongside other IT infrastructure for data storage and processing.
+This can either be housed on-premises, or increasingly offsite via cloud service providers.

+The benefits of automation can also be extended through many other technologies.
 Data from automation technologies can uncover actionable insights and trends and be leveraged in enterprise and resource planning (ERP) systems to facilitate functions such as sales forecasting, order tracking, revenue tracking, relationship management with customers and suppliers, and more.
 Industrial Internet of Things (IIoT) networks facilitate the interconnection of many types of mechanized equipment, electronics, lighting, and software for various purposes, such as optimizing resource efficiency to improve sustainability, or enabling predictive maintenance and reducing downtime.
-Finally, artificial intelligence (AI) and machine learning (ML) have natural synergy with automation – the former finds optimal ways to run processes, and the latter reliably executes them.
+Finally, artificial intelligence (AI) and machine learning (ML) have natural synergy with automation - the former finds optimal ways to run processes, and the latter reliably executes them.

 Want to learn more about this topic?